jnaiman/csci-p-14110_su2020/syllabus.md

 **Required texts:**

- * [Python for Everybody](https://www.py4e.com/) is a free, online book for Python fundamentals.
+ * [Python for Everybody](https://www.py4e.com/book.php) is a free, online book for Python fundamentals.
+The HTML version [is linked right here](https://www.py4e.com/html3/).
  * There is a free online book, <a href="https://serialmentor.com/dataviz/">Fundamentals of Data Visualization by Claus O. Wilke</a> that provies a lot of nice examples and serves as an intro to the *optional* Tamara Munzner book listed below.
 It has an <a href="https://serialmentor.com/dataviz/bibliography.html">annotated bibliography at the end</a> that gives a few references for books in data viz that include programming.
 It is built from the linked <a href="https://github.com/clauswilke/dataviz">GitHub repo</a>.
 Note that this book is focused on static (not interactive) visualizations.